Endpoint Security with Microsoft DefenderSecurity

 A warrior’s greatest asset is definitely the weapon they hold either for attacking the opponent or defending themselves.
 An endpoint or device is of the same importance for an employee as a weapon is for a warrior.
 Truth is that the more crucial the asset, the more complex it is to manage it.
 Especially as the volume of remote workers increased over the past year, the security and IT teams in many companies are scrambled to figure out how their infrastructures and technologies would be able to handle the increase in remote connections.
 Many companies were forced to enhance their capabilities to allow remote endpoints, access to systems and applications from their homes and other locations outside the network perimeter.

-Whether a device is personally owned, BYOD device or a corporate-owned fully managed device, organisations need to have visibility into the endpoints accessing their network, and ensure they are only allowing healthy and compliant devices to access the corporate resources.
+Whether a device is personally owned, a BYOD device or a corporate-owned fully managed device, organisations need to have visibility into the endpoints accessing their network and ensure they are only allowing healthy and compliant devices to access the corporate resources.

 What is Microsoft Defender for Endpoint?